-Courses of Study
+Courses Of Study

-EDU 291: Using the World as a Classroom (5 or 10 credits)
+EDU 291: Using the World as a Classroom (five or 10 credits)

 Research outside the classroom is now a reality.
 Students will pick a travel destination, select a research topic, gather research data, and combine them all into a learning experience.
 This is a self–paced course designed to maximize learning and travel experiences.

 SCI 296: Natural History: Tropical Ecosystems in Costa Rica (five or 10 credits)

 Enrollment in the Costa Rica Rainforest Outward Bound School's Tri-Country Semester Course is required for initial entry.
 Additional course assignments include daily journal, research paper, and critical thinking papers.

 SCI 297: Tropical Ecosystems (five or 10 credits)